stevenchen3/dots/memory-mapped-io/README.md

 sudo echo "vm.max_map_count=262144" > /etc/sysctl.d/custom.conf
 ```

-### Use DaemonSet for Kubernetes
+#### Use DaemonSet for Kubernetes

-Some Kubernetes services won't allow users to change Kubernetes nodes' setting using startup
+Some Kubernetes engines won't allow users to change Kubernetes nodes' setting using startup
 scripts (e.g., Google Kubernetes Engine).
-In such case, we could run a DaemonSet to achieve the
+In such case, we could run a `DaemonSet` to achieve the
 goal.
-See `daemonset.yaml`
+See `daemonset.yaml`.
+Whenever a new node added to Kubernetes node pool, the `DaemonSet`
+controller will run a pod on the newly added node to change the setting.

 ```bash